katiestar99/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         configuration, so they can be used without loops.

     Modules
-        Modules are the units of work that Ansible ships out to remote machines.
-Modules are kicked off by either :command:`/usr/bin/ansible` or :command:`/usr/bin/ansible-playbook`
+        Modules are the units of work that Assible ships out to remote machines.
+Modules are kicked off by either :command:`/usr/bin/assible` or :command:`/usr/bin/assible-playbook`
         (where multiple tasks use lots of different modules in conjunction).
         Modules can be implemented in any language, including Perl, Bash, or Ruby -- but can leverage some useful communal library code if written in Python.
 Modules just have to return :term:`JSON`.
 Once modules are executed on remote machines, they are removed, so no long running daemons are used.
-Ansible refers to the collection of available modules as a :term:`library`.
+Assible refers to the collection of available modules as a :term:`library`.

     Multi-Tier